-You can stay with your current electric utility, which will continue to supply your electricity as it always has.
-Or, you can shop for a new competitive electric supplier.
+You may stay with your current electric utility, which will continue to supply your electricity as it always has.
+Or, you may shop for a new competitive electric supplier.
 A list of competitive electric suppliers certified by the Public Utilities Commission of Ohio and their current prices is available by calling 800-686-7826.

 No. You will continue to receive one bill from AEP that shows their distribution charges and the supply charge of FirstEnergy Solutions.

 Yes.
 Even though you have chosen a new supplier of electricity, AEP continues to deliver the electricity to our homes and businesses.
 Distribution charges and a flat monthly customer charge apply whether you choose a supplier on your own or remain supplied by AEP.